cody-clark/cody-clark.github.io/_posts/2017-08-02-formatting-test.md

 ```

 ### Viewing the Frontend Service via `NodePort`
-Once the frontend Service is running, get the IP address to view your Guestbook.
+Once the frontend Service is running, you need to find the IP address to view your Guestbook.

 1. Run the following command to get the IP address for the frontend Service.